2017–18 Australian parliamentary eligibility crisis: Legal requirements

-The Australian Constitution does not require candidates for the Commonwealth Parliament to hold Australian citizenship (which did not come into existence until 1949), but this is now required by the Commonwealth Electoral Act 1918 as amended.
-Members must not owe allegiance to any other country, including holding a foreign citizenship.
-Section 44(i) of the Constitution states:
+Australian citizenship was created in 1949.
+Before then, Australians were British subjects.
+Australian law now requires Australian Senators and Representatives to have Australian citizenship, but the 1901 Australian Constitution does not.
+What Section 44(i) of the Constitution does require is that members not be "under any acknowledgement of allegiance, obedience, or adherence to a foreign power, or is a subject or a citizen or entitled to the rights or privileges of a subject or citizen of a foreign power".

+Although the UK had not been a "foreign power" in 1901, it became one (at the latest) when the Australia Act 1986 severed all legislative and judicial ties between the UK and Australia (though they still share a monarch).

 Earlier challenges and High Court interpretation

 Section 44(i) has generally been interpreted by the High Court of Australia as meaning that persons with dual citizenship are not permitted to stand for election and that a person must take "reasonable steps" to renounce their citizenship of the other country.
 The section has rarely been invoked before.

 In 1990, George Turner, a Sydney-based barrister and independent Senate candidate, threatened High Court action against federal parliamentarians holding dual citizenship.
 As a result, The Canberra Times reported that at least nine MPs elected at the 1987 federal election had renounced foreign citizenships.

 In Sykes v Cleary (1992), a candidate who had been declared elected in a by-election was found ineligible under Section 44(iv) of the Constitution.
-The High Court ruled that both of the candidates who were likely to have been elected by a countback were ineligible under s 44(i).
+The High Court ruled that both of the candidates who were likely to have been elected by a countback were ineligible under section 44(i).
 When they had become Australian citizens, they had renounced all foreign nationality (as Australian law then required), but they had not attempted to renounce under the law of their home countries and therefore were still subjects of a foreign power.
 They should have taken at least "reasonable steps" to do that, before nominating.
 "Reasonable steps" for any future candidate would depend on the individual circumstances.
-In 1999, in Sue v Hill, the High Court found that a British citizen who had been declared elected to the Senate in 1998 was disqualified under s 44(i).
-Although the UK had not been a "foreign power" in 1901, it had been since at least the Australia Act 1986.
+In 1999, in Sue v Hill, the High Court found that a British citizen who had been declared elected to the Senate in 1998 was disqualified under section 44(i).